 I wanted to enhance the timeworn look with some additional pieces in the same feel.
 I found these wonderful vintage plaques at a local antique market and their oval shape works nicely with the curves of the gilded mirror.

 I was limited in my selection when buying the chest of drawers, as I had very little width to work with.
 The piece I found is the right size and has lovely curves, but the faux painting was quite forced.
 I have since painted it and I love the new look, which you can see HERE.

 I switch the chairs around from time to time, alternating between charming French cane back chairs with ruffled linen covers, and a simple slipcovered parsons chair.

 Another key addition was the inclusion of grain sack pillows.
 I felt the room was lacking in authentic vintage pieces and so I bought the burlap sack from a European online shop and when I received it I cut it in half and made two pillows from the cloth.

-I really enjoy the casual tone the pillows add to the room.
+I enjoy the casual tone the pillows add to the room.
 Our front entry is much more formal and serious, and I wanted the back to be more relaxed, albeit French and pretty.

 To give you a sense of where this space fits into the layout of our home, this view shows you a peek into the dining room.
 You can also glimpse the adjoining wall where the bookcase is situated.

+I covered the ugly tile with a tasteful rug until I have a chance to re-do the floor.
 The final piece is the crystal chandy that presides over the entire room.

-Source List – Click on the items below for direct links to the products.
-Where actual items were no longer available, I’ve provided similar options.
 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

 Are you following Designthusiasm on social media?
 Please join us at the links below: